webmavens/auto-google-recaptcha/README.md

 ### Environment Variables

-Add the following to your `.env` file:
+Get the sitekey and secret from [Google Recaptcha](https://www.google.com/u/2/recaptcha/admin/create).
+Add the following to your `.env` file,

 ```env
 NOCAPTCHA_SITEKEY=your-site-key